undeMalum/portfolio/content/posts/july-activity/index.md

 > - The Beatles, "Here Comes The Sun"

 # Hello world!
 Although I wouldn't call myself a summer lover, I must admit that summer opens up the door for a considerable number of activities that are less available or less pleasant during the rest of the year.
-In addition, summer means vacation, which, supposedly, translates to a lot of free time (unless you're an IB student.)
-Nevertheless, over the course of July, I didn't neglect my physical health and did some sports.
+In addition, summer means vacation, which, supposedly, translates to a huge amount of free time (unless you're an IB student.)
+Nevertheless, even though I had a lot on my plate, I didn't neglect my physical health and did some sports over the course of July.
 Plus, I discovered new enjoyable activities.

 Now, I would like to discuss them all!